R3d-Sky/unipac/README.md

 # UniPac v0.1.1
-An unbelieveably wonky Distro-agnostic package management.
-Currently uses lots of hacks because I'm terrible at shell scripts.
-Works tho!
+An *slightly less clumsy* Distro-agnostic package management solution.

 ## What is tested
 Arch Linux